rikyperdana/codeigniter-image-string/README.md

 # CodeIgniter Image-String Converter
-This Codeigniter Library purpose is to turn an image file passed to it to a string of the image
+This Codeigniter Library purpose is to turn an image file passed to it to a string of the image, and vice versa

 Installation -
 - Download the Imagestring.php from this repo